hyharryhuang/notify-slack/README.md

   'moduleName' : '...', //(Optional) Name will be prepended to Slack message, in order to identify which module it was referring to.
   'username' : '...', //(Optional) username of Slack bot when posting messages.
 Defaults to NSBot.
   'userIcon' : '...', //(Optional) user icon of Slack bot when posting messages.
 Defaults to Slack logo.
+  'log' : false, //(Optional) log the message sent to Slack to the console, along with a timestamp.
+Defaults to false.
 });

 ns.notify('All good.'); //post a message to the default channel in Slack.